Quarterly Tax Estimator

 Self-Employment Tax Explained

 Self-employment tax covers Social Security (12.4%) and Medicare (2.9%) contributions.
 As an employee, you only pay half — your employer pays the other half.
 When self-employed, you pay both halves for a combined rate of 15.3%.
 However, you can deduct the employer-equivalent portion (7.65%) from your adjusted gross income, which reduces your income tax.
 Self-employment tax applies to 92.35% of your net self-employment earnings.
-For 2025-2026, the Social Security tax applies to the first $168,600 in earnings, while the Medicare tax applies to all earnings with an additional 0.9% surtax on income above $200,000 for single filers.
+For 2026, the Social Security tax applies to the first $176,100 in earnings (SSA COLA update), while the Medicare tax applies to all earnings with an additional 0.9% surtax on income above $200,000 for single filers.

 Deductions That Reduce Your Quarterly Payments